qpid's wait-for-port ExecStartPost checks 127.0.0.1 which breaks on IPv6

 to either, it is a safe check.

-#3 Updated by Ewoud Kohl van Wijngaarden 10 months ago
+#3 Updated by Ewoud Kohl van Wijngaarden over 1 year ago

 - Status changed from Ready For Testing to Closed